 Although Lemnos is a secluded place, accessible by plane or ferry from Lavrion port or Kavala, it can easily be included among the best Greek islands with famous ancient sites.
 Since the ancient times, Lemnos had a strong presence in the Greek mythology and history.
 The most important site in Lemnos today is Ancient Poliochni, dating from the 3rd millennium BC and considered the oldest settlement in Europe.
 Very interesting are also Ancient Kavirio, a sanctuary connected with mystic ceremonies, and Ancient Ifestia, dedicated to god Hephaestus who was said to be born in Lemnos.

-Accessible in 30 min by ferry from the port of Piraeus in Athens, Aegina had a strong political presence in the antiquity.
-The most important ancient site in Aegina is the Temple of Aphaia, constructed in the 5th century BC and dedicated to goddess Athena.
+Accessible in 30 min by ferry from the port of Piraeus in Athens, Aegina had a strong political presence in antiquity.
+The most important ancient site in Aegina is the Temple of Aphaia, constructed in the 5th century BC and dedicated to the goddess Athena.
 This temple is considered a wonder of classical Greek architecture, almost comparable to the Parthenon of Athens.
 It is located on the eastern side of the island, close to the tourist place of Agia Marina.

 Want to book to Greek ferries to the islands?
 Check our Online booking engine!